aid4mh/QPrism/docs/usage.rst

 ------------

-To use QPrism, the installation can be done with pip. since pip does not resolve the dependencies' version efficiently, please install QPrism with the following steps.
+To use QPrism, the installation can be done with pip.
+Since pip does not resolve the dependencies' version efficiently, please install QPrism with the following steps.

 .. code-block:: console